Matt Harrold: Leyton Orient

 On 31 August 2017, Harrold signed for Leyton Orient on a two-year deal following three seasons at Crawley.
 He made his debut for the club 2 days later in a 4–1 home victory over Guiseley in which Harrold headed in the third for Orient with Macauley Bonne grabbing a hat-trick.

 Coaching career

 In August 2020, Harrold joined the coaching staff at Leyton Orient, putting an end to his playing career.

 On 23 February 2022, following the sacking of first-team manager Kenny Jackett, Harrold was made interim manager of Leyton Orient, assisted by academy manager Brian Saah.
 His first match in caretaker charge saw his side lose at home to fellow relegation battlers Carlisle United, leaving the O's just three points clear of the relegation zone.
 On 9 March 2022, the permanent appointment of Richie Wellens was announced with Harrold returning to his original role in the coaching set-up.

+On 19 April 2024, Leyton Orient confirmed that Harrold would depart the club at the end of the 2023–24 season to join Premier League club AFC Bournemouth.